ymolists/website/gitpod/docs/contribute/content/index.md

 After the content has been published please:

-1. Send a tweet that that mentions the [@Gitpod](http://twitter.com/gitpod) twitter account which will broadcast the content internally within the company.
+1. Send a tweet that mentions the [@Gitpod](http://twitter.com/gitpod) Twitter account which will broadcast the content internally within the company.

 1. Add a link to the content at https://github.com/shaal/awesome-gitpod